Tristen-Bristow/Getting-and-Cleaning-Data-Course-Project/README.md

 ## readme

 * 'mergedset.csv': Full combined train/test table, merged by R-script
-* 'actaverage.csv': Agglomeration mean-value-table by activity, R script output
-* 'subaverage.csv': Agglomeration mean-value-table by subject, R script output
 * 'run_analysis.R' : R-script for data processing
 ## The run_analysis.R script processes the raw data into the desired format following the steps below: